piyushagarwal08/Adhoc-NonCoder/README.md

 	qr.svg(f"qr{u}.svg",scale=2)
 	print(qr.terminal())
 	u = u+1
+for i in range(3):
+  os.system(f'mv qr{u}.svg /var/www/html')

+# you can check for QR code by typing url http://my-instance-ip/qr0.svg
 ```

 ## Task 44 Do the following  settings in your redhat 7.5, i)  your system must not be able install a software telnet using yum, ii) your yum url have that telnet package it must not be install